Tribute: A look at Mahendra Singh Dhoni's mixed Test bag

-Chandresh Narayanan charts Dhoni's smooth and rocky journey in cricket's traditional form
+Chandresh Narayanan charts the former Indian Test captain MS Dhoni's smooth and rocky journey in cricket's traditional form - Tests

 .
 Long handle effect, 2005-06: At Faisalabad, India were struggling at 281-5, still 307 runs behind Pakistan.
 MS Dhoni walked in and fought fire with fire, bore the brunt of a rampant Shoaib Akhtar stroked 148 off just 153 balls and India inched ahead.
 India went onto lose the series 0-1 in the decider at Karachi.

 .
 First salvo, 2007-08: Hosts India were trailing 0-1 against South Africa under regular captain Anil Kumble.
 On the morning of the deciding Test at Kanpur, Kumble pulled out and Dhoni stepped up to lead for the first time.
 He struck gold immediately winning his first Test in charge by eight wickets.
 The Dhoni Midas Touch was alive and kicking.

 .
 Away glory, New Zealand, 2008-09: It was a new era for India in Tests under Dhoni as a full-time captain.
 India won a Test in Hamilton, their first in New Zealand since 1975-76 to claim the series 1-0.
 This was India’s first Test series win in New Zealand since 1967-68, though he opted not to push for a 2-0 win with a ‘safety first’ approach in third Test.

 .
 Retaining Numero Uno status, 2010-11: India became the No 1 Test side in 2009-10, but they faced the biggest test in holding onto it on the 2010-11 tour to South Africa.
 India lost the first Test at Centurion, but fought back brilliantly to level the series with an impressive 87-run win.
 India returned from South Africa with a 1-1 series result and the number-one rank intact